Convenient Replacement Character

 - Near the end of Dragon Age: Origins, sparing Loghain will lead to him replacing Alistair as your weapon-and-shield Warrior when Alistair storms off in a rage.

-- Mass Effect 3 (and to a lesser extend, 2) uses a lot of them for characters that died in the previous games.
+- Mass Effect 3 (and to a lesser extent, 2) uses a lot of them for characters that died in the previous games.
 For example, if Wrex died in the first game, he's replaced by his brother Wreav going forward.
 The replacement characters are usually worse when it comes to the outcomes of their story-arcs, though.

 - You are the replacement astronaut in Rama after the mission commander's mysterious death.